How to migrate from Twitter to Mastodon

 Step 1: Pick a community server.

 There are thousands of Mastodon community servers around the world.
-Some servers gather people with similar interests.
+Some gather people with similar interests.
 Others are general interest.
 Each server is a community that sets its own rules, like what behaviors are acceptable on the server and how to handle bad behavior on other servers.
 Some servers are free to join, while others require a small fee.
 You need to find a server that aligns with your ideals.

 Note that if you primarily use Twitter for NSFW content, you should join a sex-positive server.
 Find some here.
 Not all Mastodon server operators share Twitter’s more tolerant adult content policies, either for moral or increased legal risk reasons.